headwinds/cross-country/data/playdate_dev_log.md

 https://love2d.org/

-I thought about using VS Code but I think I'll try https://nova.app/ which seems to have a lot of support for Lua and makes it easy to run the Playdate Simulator.
+I thought about using [VS Code](https://devblog.cadinbatrack.com/2021/09/28/developing-for-playdate-in-vscode/) but I think I'll try [Nova](https://nova.app/) which seems to have a lot of support for Lua and makes it easy to run the Playdate Simulator.

 https://extensions.panic.com/extensions/com.panic/com.panic.Playdate/